BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 His next album was the Unorthodox Jukebox, which has ten songs.
 He also got involved in touring worldwide.
 Mars even performed at the halftime show of the Super Bowl XLVIII along with the Red Hot Chili Peppers.
 In 2015, he produced 24K Magic, his third album.

-Up to the present, Mars continues to be a prolific songwriter, producer, and a musical collaborator with other artists, and no doubt, Bruno Mars is one of the most prolific and greatest artists of the decade.
+Up till now, Mars continues to be a prolific songwriter, producer, and a musical collaborator with other artists, and no doubt, Bruno Mars is one of the most prolific and greatest artists of the decade.
 His talents and influences are diverse, and his music is never confined to a specific genre of music.

 Many aspiring artists are taking a cue from the life of Bruno Mars and want to follow his footsteps.
 However, the road to stardom for Bruno Mars wasn’t smooth.
 Yet, his perseverance and determination to break onto the music scene made him realize his dreams.